 - Sparta was considered a Warrior Society and if a Spartan family had a deformed or ill child at birth, the child was killed.

 - Spartans did not create beautiful artwork like other ancient Greek city-states.

 Boys were raised by their mothers until seven years old.
 Then they received a military education at the Agoge.
 Spartan boys were trained at the Agoge to become Spartan soldiers.

 What type of rights or freedoms did Spartan girls and women enjoy?

 Girls were taught to be fit and have strong families.

 They were married by the age of 18 years old.
-Spartan women could own land, businesses, and they could travel outside their home without permission of the oldest Spartan male in the household.
+Spartan women could own land and businesses, and they could travel outside their homes without the permission of the oldest Spartan male in the household.

 What is Sparta famous for?

 Sparta is famous for being a warrior society.
 The city-state reached its peak of power after it defeated Athens in the Peloponnesian Wars.
 Their society was based on military service and loyalty to the city-state.

 Where was Sparta located in ancient Greece?